 What Is SmolAgents?

-SmolAgents is Hugging Face’s open-source Python framework for building compact LLM agents that call tools, run multi-step workflows, and, with CodeAgent, express actions as Python code.
+SmolAgents is Hugging Face’s open-source Python framework for building compact LLM agents that call tools, run multi-step workflows, and. with CodeAgent. express actions as Python code.
 It is an agent framework, not a model, and it shows up in production traces as planner steps, tool calls, generated code, observations, retries, token cost, and latency.
-FutureAGI evaluates SmolAgents through traceAI:smolagents, agent trajectory fields, and reliability evaluators for tool choice, task completion, safety, and step efficiency.
+FutureAGI evaluates SmolAgents through the traceAI-smolagents integration, agent trajectory fields, and reliability evaluators for tool choice, task completion, and trajectory quality.

 Why SmolAgents matters in production LLM and agent systems